shirewoman2/Consultancy/README.md

 ### Make other data visualizations that can help you analyze your data

-- checkSS() - Create a graph of simulated concentrations to check for whether a perpetrator drug is at steady-state when the victim drug is dosed
+- Comparing demographics
   - demog_table() - Make a table of demographics for a set of simulations
   - demog_plot_sim() - Make plots for comparing populations across
     simulations
-- demog_plot_SO() - Make a set of plots showing the demographics used in a set of simulations and optionally compare them to observed demographics.
+  - demog_plot_SO() - Make a set of plots showing the demographics used in a simulation and optionally compare them to observed demographics.
 UNDER CONSTRUCTION.
-- dissolution_profile_plot() - Make a graph of the dissolution profiles of a compound
   - extractDemog() - Extract simulated demographic data from the Demographic Data tab of a Simcyp Simulator ouptut Excel file
-- fm_treemap() - For comparing fm values, make a treemap as opposed to the standard and arguably inferior pie chart
-- extractForestData() - Extract pertinent data from Simulator output files for creating forest plots
+- Forest plots
   - forest_plot() - Create a forest plot
-- *forest_plot_old() - No longer being developed* - Create a forest plot
+  - *forest_plot_old() - No longer being developed* - Create a forest
-  – WARNING!
+    plot – WARNING!
 TO BE DEPRECATED!
 This function is no longer being supported and may stop working as internal subfunction dependencies get updated.
 Please talk to Laura Sh. if you need help with this.
+  - extractForestData() - Extract pertinent data from Simulator output files for creating forest plots
+- Misc.
+  - checkSS() - Create a graph of simulated concentrations to check for whether a perpetrator drug is at steady-state when the victim drug is dosed
+  - dissolution_profile_plot() - Make a graph of the dissolution
+    profiles of a compound
+  - fm_treemap() - For comparing fm values, make a treemap as opposed to the standard and arguably inferior pie chart
   - graph_boxplot() - Make boxplots or boxplots overlaid with individual points
   - ontogeny_plot() - Graph the ontogenies of drug-metabolizing enzymes
     and transporters
-- trial_means_plot() - Make graphs comparing center statistic and
-  variability in PK across trials and, optionally, against observed PK data as well
   - release_profile_plot() - Make a graph of the release profiles of a compound
   - sensitivity_plot() - Make graphs of sensitivity analysis results
   - so_graph() - Graph of simulated vs. observed PK
+  - trial_means_plot() - Make graphs comparing center statistic and
+    variability in PK across trials and, optionally, against observed PK data as well

 ### Helper functions for graphing